Our Courses

 Source Materials: All the materials used to create the course.

-This course will cover the key concepts behind data visualization including the grammar of graphics.
+This course will cover the key concepts behind data visualization.
 It will also cover how to create effective visualizations for exploration, exposition, and validation.
 Finally it will cover how to use specific tools to make visualizations for omics, imaging, and clinical data.

 Machine Learning for Cancer Informatics